 - Business professionals such as HR and marketing team

 - People who write lots of social media posts or handle business social media accounts

-Even if English is your first language or if you’re a professional writer with years of experience under your belt, Grammarly can act as a second line of defense.
+Even if English is your first language or you’re a professional writer with years of experience, Grammarly can act as a second line of defense.

 How easy is it to use Grammarly?